railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 .. note:: Subcontracting assembly

-    You'll see further on in this chapter that it is possible to link a routing and a stock location for the customer or the supplier.
+    You will see further on in this chapter that it is possible to link a routing and a stock location for the customer or the supplier.
-    You do this after you've subcontracted the assembly of a product to a supplier, for example.
+    You do this after you have subcontracted the assembly of a product to a supplier, for example.

 In the routing you must show the list of operations that must be done.
 Each operation must be done at a workcenter and possess a number of hours and/or cycles be done.